Clicky Skip to Content

 Can You Eat Brown Lettuce

-Yes.
-Although the dark leaf spots or ribs on lettuce may be unsightly, they do not render the lettuce unfit for consumption.
+Although the dark leaf spots or ribs on lettuce may be unsightly, they do not make it unfit for consumption.
 It’s not a health problem, and it doesn’t suggest that nutrients are being lost.
 However, most consumers find brown lettuce to be unsightly and will wish to remove the tainted portions.

-It is completely safe to eat, because browning of the lettuce, or the brown spots, can occur from it being stored at high temperatures, and not spoilage.
-A: Brown spots on lettuce may be cosmetically undesirable, but it does not make the lettuce unsafe to eat.
-Brown spots on lettuce lettuce are not dangerous to eat, but they can be an indication that lettuce has been contaminated by fecal matter.
+It is completely safe to eat because browning of the lettuce, or the brown spots, can occur from storing it at high temperatures and not spoilage.
+A: Brown spots on lettuce may be cosmetically undesirable, but it does not make eating unsafe.
+Brown spots on lettuce are not dangerous to eat, but they can indicate that lettuce has been contaminated by fecal matter.

 By the way, if you’re interested in Does Brown Sugar Go Bad, check out my article on that.